 Can You Walk A Chinchilla Outdoors?

-A chinchilla should not be outdoors in general.
+Because not only can’t you walk a chinchilla outdoors, but these little rodents should not be outdoors in general.

-It presents tons of potential dangers (we will cover these later in the post)
+It presents tons of potential dangers, which we will cover further down in this article.

-It simply doesn’t work, and chinchillas are not mentally programmed to be controlled in this fashion.
+Apart from the dangers, walking a chinchilla simply doesn’t work.
+They just aren’t mentally programmed to be controlled in this fashion.

 Walking is not a trait or behavior that a chinchilla understands.

-While it is a shockingly common question to ask and many new chinchilla owners are curious if a chinchilla can be walked, it is purely something that needs to be avoided and something I would never recommend trying.
+While it is a shockingly common question to ask and many new chinchilla owners are curious if a chinchilla can be walked, it is something to avoid completely and something I would never recommend trying.

-One of the reasons for this is simple.
+One of the reasons for this is surprisingly simple.

-This is another overlooked problem that individuals may not understand when they first adopt a chinchilla.
+This is a commonly overlooked issue that many new owners do not understand when they first adopt a chinchilla.

-It is also one of the reasons walking a chinchilla could easily cause injury to your chinchilla.
+It is also one of the reasons walking a chinchilla could easily cause injury to your pet.

-When you get your chinchilla out of the cage for playtime and let them run around and interact, you will notice something.
+When you get your chinchilla out of the cage for playtime and let it run around and interact, you will notice something.

 Chinchilla Leashes and Harnesses